MartinTomis/Lane_detection/README.md

 Seeing that the straight lines from the original image appear paralel to each other on the warped image, I went to another steps.

-**4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?**+
+**4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?**
 After the bird's eye view transformation, the I apply mine function gradient_detection to create a binary image.
 The function uses both gradient thresholding (using only x-derivative) and color-thresholding.
 After the warped binary picture is created, lines are identified in it.
 The treatment is different for the first frame and for remaining frames.